 2. Buy Preowned IT Hardware

 Buying pre-owned hardware is another strategy to deal with hardware delays.
 Delays in OEM equipment deliveries of three to nine months are commonplace due to persistent component shortages and supply chain issues.
 In contrast, a large variety of the most in-demand current- and previous-generation equipment is readily available on the secondary market for immediate delivery.

 Curvature, a Park Place Technologies company, hasn’t felt the shortage that the “primary” market continues to be rocked by.
 A lot of the latest devices rely on the new chips that are currently short on demand caused by the perfect storm of factory shutdowns from the pandemic; significant disruption at production facilities; some evidence of stockpiling, and most critically, increased commercial and domestic demand throughout Covid-19.
+When you buy used network equipment or data center hardware, you can surpass the supply chain issues.
 Curvature stock remains steady.

 And while you may venture into a TPM relationship as an assured band-aid for the short-term, likely the removal of managing an inventory of spare parts, and the hassle of sourcing new assets will tempt you to stay within the TPM’s umbrella coverage even when the taps for chip supply open fully back up again most likely in late 2022.
 Park Place Technologies is one of the world’s largest TPMs, every day offering innovative solutions to combat extensive hardware lead times that the market is currently experiencing.